Golden Gate Killer: Gameplay and plot

 Marketed as a first-person true-crime murder mystery video game, the player takes the role of San Francisco's newest homicide detective who has teamed up with a real investigator for a partner and guide.
 A 50-something white male is found floating in the bay near Pier 91, bound and gagged.

 Using evidence, clues and procedures from the actual case, the player must explore the victim's life, vices and secret passions.
 Along the way, the player can interact with more than 40 characters from the victim's life as the case takes the detective from the city's posh nightclubs to its deserted piers.
 The player's tasks encompass examining crime scenes and securing evidence as well as interrogating witnesses and suspects to uncover the identity of the serial killer.

 It is notable that, like many other FMV games of the era, Golden Gate Killer uses Apple's QuickTime technology for its integration of movies and sound, and also comes on a hybrid Windows/Macintosh CD-ROM (i.e. a single disc containing both the Mac and Windows versions of the game).

-SFPD Homicide is equipped with an interface which enables the player to cross-reference clues, statements, and rest results.
+SFPD Homicide uses an interface that allows the player to cross-reference clues from crime scenes, witness statements, as well as test results.
 The game requires interviewing, research, inductive and deductive reasoning, thoroughness, and following a set of steps with defined parameters.